Money Electric: The Bitcoin Mystery

-Money Electric: The Bitcoin Mystery is a 2024 documentary film, directed and produced by Cullen Hoback.
+Money Electric: The Bitcoin Mystery is a 2024 American documentary film, directed and produced by Cullen Hoback.
 It explores the origins of the cryptocurrency Bitcoin and the identity of its pseudonymous creator Satoshi Nakamoto.

 Produced by HBO in association with Hyrax Films and HyperObject Industries, the film was released on October 8, 2024.

 Premise

 Explores the origins of the cryptocurrency Bitcoin and the identity of its pseudonymous creator Satoshi Nakamoto.